SSWConsulting/SSW.Rules.Content/rules/transcribe-your-videos/rule.md

 ---
 type: rule
-title: Do you transcribe your videos?
+title: Searchability - Do you transcribe your videos?
 uri: transcribe-your-videos
 authors:
   - title: Adam Cogan